trnghia24/Properties-Manager/README.md

 # My Personal Project

-## A subtitle
+## Properties Management

-A *bulleted* list:
+*Proposal:*
 - The application manages a landlord's properties.
-Possible features include changing the rental fee visualizations of rented, available-for-rent properties, or showing if properties' tenants paid their rent.
+Possible features include adding/deleting properties from the management list, displaying details of a property, tracking the status of the property in terms of its availability, rental payment, etc.
 - The landlord who possesses many properties to be managed could use this application, instead of hiring a manager doing the job for them.
 - It interests me because I see most of the landlords nowadays hire a manager to manage the properties for them because there are too many properties for them to take care of.
-This application somehow renders the management less complicated and cumbersome.
+This application somehow renders the management much less complicated and cumbersome.

 ## User stories
 - As a user, I want to be able to add a property to my management list.